If your question is not answered here please join us for our Virtual Q + A on Wednesday 22 February, 6pm (Follow this link to register)

 What are Q’s expected outcomes for the residency?

-We would also expect to gather content such as images, video content and interviews to capture the programme properly to allow it to grow into its next iteration, as well as celebrate the work of the artists involved.
+We will also gather content such as images, video content and interviews to capture the programme properly to allow it to grow into its next iteration, as well as celebrate the work of the artists involved.

 Am I able to apply for this residency if I have other work commitments?